moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

     * !!!
 Duncan, Moise both git-commit before the other wakes up in the morning :)
   * Moise 1 hour/day working on specific technical skills
     * (Duncan, Moise TODO) list the skills: CSS, JS, back-end (RDB, REST, GraphQL)
+* Sundays - planning, teaching, feedback for D and M
 * every 6th week, retrospective, cooldown
   * cooldown: Moise chooses a task/skill of his interest, but that is related to the projects)
 * WU transfer: first business day of each month (??? is this OK? can do more often, WU makes the submission process easy, but since it requires a trip downtown)